Saisy

 Saisy ([sɛzi]) is a commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.

 Geography

 Saisy is located 28 km from Beaune, 37 km from Chalon-sur-Saône and 21 km from Autun.

 An aerial view of Saisy (le Bourg) from geoportail.fr.

 The Chalon-Autun-Beaune triangle is known for its scenery, cuisine and wines.
 It is gradually becoming a popular place for second home owners from Paris, Holland and increasingly the UK and the US.

 There are views across the countryside from every part of the commune, yet busy towns and cities, not least Dijon and Lyon, are on the doorstep.
 Saisy le Bourg is 5 km from Épinac and 6 km from Nolay, the birthplace of Lazare Carnot in the Côte-d'Or département.

-The commune of Saisy is composed of five hamlets, le Bourg where the town hall, the church and the school are situated, Sivry, le Vesvre de Saisy, la Forêt de Saisy and Changey.
+The commune of Saisy is composed of five hamlets, le Bourg where the town hall, the church and the school are situated, Sivry, la Vesvre de Saisy, la Forêt de Saisy and Changey.